odrodrig/odrspiceworks-example/docs/CanvasAppApis.md

 Some more examples:

-All devices that were `last_scanned` after March 5th, 2015:
+All devices that were `last_scanned` starting on March 6th, 2015:

 ```js
 var card = new SW.Card();